fffunction/sassaparilla/README.md

 #### Lastly

 We've included #grid by Jon Gibbins and set it to generate from our baseline settings.
-This provides a nice visual check for baseline settings.
+This provides a nice visual check for baseline settings (although we should note each browser handles em maths slightly differently).

 You can check out the website here (http://hashgrid.com) - for instructions on how its used.

 ---